Athletics

 Australian sport legend Raelene Boyle AM MBE has won the most athletics medals at the Commonwealth Games, winning seven gold medals and two silver medals.
 Boyle displayed her incredible talents at the Edinburgh 1970 British Commonwealth Games winning three gold medals, including the women’s 100m and 200m double, before returning at the Christchurch 1974 British Commonwealth Games to repeat the feat.

-The governing body for Athletics in Australia is Athletics Australia.
+The governing body for Athletics in Australia is Australian Athletics.

 Latest Athletics News